inigo-llc/ember-cli-rails/README.md

 Ensure that you have `rails 4.2.x` installed in your global gems.
 You can check this with `rails -v`.
 You can install this with `gem install rails -v 4.2.7`.

-Ensure that you have `ember 1.13.13` installed in your global npm.
+Ensure that you have `ember-cli 2.12.1` installed in your global npm.
 You can check this with `ember -v`.
-You can install this with `npm install -g ember-cli@1.13.13`.
+You can install this with `npm install -g ember-cli@2.12.1`.

 ```bash
 $ rails new <app-name> -m https://raw.githubusercontent.com/wildland/trailhead/master/template.rb --database=postgresql --skip-spring --skip-turbolinks -J